Men in Middle-earth: History

-In a world with other intelligent and cultured races, Men on Middle-earth interact with each other and with the other races in a complex history, narrated mainly in The Silmarillion.
+In a world with other intelligent and cultured races, Men in Middle-earth interact with each other and with the other races in a complex history, narrated mainly in The Silmarillion.
 Men are in general friendly with the other free peoples, especially Elves; they are implacable enemies of the enslaved peoples, especially Orcs.
 In the First Age, Men, the Edain, lived in Beleriand on the extreme West of Middle-earth.
 They form an alliance with the Elves and join a disastrous war against the first Dark Lord, Morgoth, which destroys Beleriand.
 As a reward for fighting in the war, the creator, Eru Iluvatar, gives the Edain the new island of Númenor as their home.

 The key difference between Men and Elves now becomes central to the story: Elves are immortal, and return to Valinor, home of the godlike Valar, when they become weary of Middle-earth, or are killed in battle.
 Men, however, are mortal.
 Morgoth's servant, Sauron, tempts the Men of Númenor to attack Valinor, in their search for immortality: Sauron has falsely insinuated that Men can become immortal just by being in that place.
-The Men and Númenor are destroyed: the island is drowned, Atlantis-like, beneath the waves; the world is made round; and Valinor is removed from the world so as to only be accessible by the Elves.
+The Men and Númenor are destroyed: the island is drowned, Atlantis-like, beneath the waves; the world is made round; and Valinor is removed from the world, so that only the Elves can reach it.
 Sauron's body is destroyed, but his spirit escapes to become the new Dark Lord of Middle-earth.
 A remnant of the Men of Númenor who remained faithful, under Elendil, sail to Middle-earth, where they found the kingdoms of Arnor in the North and Gondor in the South, remaining known as the Dúnedain, "Men of the West".
 Arnor becomes fragmented, and declines until its kings become Rangers in the wilds, but they retain their memory of Númenor or "Westernesse", through many generations down to Aragorn, a protagonist in The Lord of the Rings.
 The line of kings in Gondor eventually dies out, and the country is ruled by Stewards, the throne empty, until Aragorn returns.